-Charles Fernyhough is a writer and psychologist.
+Charles Fernyhough is a writer, scientist, musician and broadcaster.
 His non-fiction book about his daughter’s psychological development, The Baby in the Mirror, was published by Granta in 2008.
 His book on autobiographical memory, Pieces of Light (Profile, 2012) was shortlisted for the 2013 Royal Society Winton Prize for Science Books.
 His latest non-fiction book, The Voices Within, is published by Profile/Wellcome Collection in the UK and by Basic Books (2016) in the US.
 He is the editor of Others (Unbound, 2019), an anthology exploring how books and literature can show us other points of view, with net profits supporting refugee and anti-hate charities.

 Charles is the author of two novels, The Auctioneer (Fourth Estate, 1999) and A Box of Birds (Unbound, 2013).
 His fiction has been published in several anthologies including New Writing 11 and New Writing 14.
 His books have been translated into thirteen languages.